Parameter estimation of a two-colored urn model class: Proofs

 Assumptions~\ref{hypo:modele-regulier}-\eqref{item:identifiability} and~\ref{hypo:contrast} ensure that $\theta_0$ is the unique minimum of $\mbw$.
 Indeed, $G(p,q)>0$ if $p\neq q$ and $G(p,p)=0$.
 Thus, $\mbw$ is minimized by any value of $\theta$ such that $f(\theta,i,k-i)=f(\theta_0,i,k-i)$.
 By Assumption~\ref{hypo:modele-regulier}-\eqref{item:identifiability}, this implies $\theta=\theta_0$.

-Assumptions~\ref{hypo:modele-regulier} and~\ref{hypo:contrast} also imply that the convergence is uniform.
+Moreover the convergence of~$\mbw_N$ to $\mbw$ is uniform, since $\Theta$ is compact and the function~$f$ is twice continuously differential with respect to~$\theta$, its first variable.
 This yields the consistency of $\mcemodtheta$.
 For the sake of completeness, we give a brief proof.
-Since $\theta_0$ minimizes $\mbw$ and $\mcemodtheta$ minimizes $\mbw_N$, we have:
+Since~$\theta_0$ minimizes~$\mbw$ and~$\mcemodtheta$ minimizes~$\mbw_N$, we have

-Since $\theta_0$ is the unique minimizer of $\mbw$, for $\epsilon>0$, we can find $\delta$ such that if $\theta\in\Theta$ and $\|\theta-\theta_0\|>\epsilon$, then $\mbw(\theta)- \mbw(\theta_0) \geq \delta$.
+Since~$\theta_0$ is the unique minimizer of~$\mbw$, for~$\epsilon>0$, we can find~$\delta$ such that if~${\theta\in\Theta}$ and~$\|\theta-\theta_0\|>\epsilon$, then $\mbw(\theta)- \mbw(\theta_0) \geq \delta$.
 Thus

 The central limit theorem is a consequence of the consistency and Lemma~\ref{lem:clt-empirique}.
 A first order Taylor extension of $\dot{\mbw}_N(\theta)$ at $\theta_0$ yields